-C. Permitted Inspections - The permittee or his/her agent shall conduct and document inspections of all control measures (no less than weekly) or as specified in the permit, and prior to and following anticipated storm events.
-An "anticipated storm event" is defined as a one-half inch (1/2") rainstorm event.
+Permitted Inspections - The permittee or his/her agent shall conduct and document inspections of all control measures (no less than weekly) or as specified in the permit, and prior to and following anticipated storm events.
 The purpose of such inspection will be to determine the overall effectiveness of the control plan, and the need for maintenance or additional control measures.
-The permittee or his/her agent shall submit monthly reports to the Administering Authority or its designee in a format approved by the Administering Authority.
+The permittee or his/her agent shall submit monthly reports to the Board of Health or its designee in a format approved by the Board of Health.